BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 * load the specific chunk in the video according to the player’s information: bitrate, language, etc. (still on s3)

 For each video chunk called from a player, the USP module will make a new call to the S3 bucket, loading the same .Ism manifest and the same metadatas (first 65K and latest 15B).
-To avoid these calls and reduce S3 costs by 60%, we added Nginx on these EC2s, between HTTPD and s3, to cache the manifest .Ism files and metadatas of .mp4 video files.
+To avoid these calls and **reduce S3 costs by 60%**, we added Nginx on these EC2s, between HTTPD and s3, to cache the manifest .Ism files and metadatas of .mp4 video files.
 We’re using **LUA** in the Nginx vhost, to cache these 65KB and 15B requests made by USP to the S3 bucket.

 ![Details on the composition of a USP origin](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/usp-origin-instance-detailed.png)